1.3 Rescuing Rocks & Overgrown Relics

 Follow the links below for project updates:

 2017 Marvellous Moths.
 The moth trapping sessions focussed on Nills Hill Quarry, Pontesbury, in 2017.
-The exception was 23rd June, at the Bog Mine.
-The moths trapped were shown the following day at the Hay meadow festival, where they generated much interest.
+The exception was 23rd June, at the Bog Mine, the evening before the Hay Meadow Festival.
+The moths generated much interest the following day at the Festival.

 9th June 2017, Nills Hill Quarry – 80 species recorded (24 species new for the site)